JonJagger/cyber-dojo/readme.txt

 Dashboard-Review
 ================
+You can get to the dashboard page in two ways.
+o) click the animal image at the top left of the test-coding page, or the diff page.
-From the home page, enter the practice session id and click the [review] button.
-A new dashboard page will appear showing a display of all the traffic-lights for all the animals in the practice session.
+o) from the home page, enter the practice session id and click the [review] button.

+A new dashboard page will appear displaying all the traffic-lights for all the animals in the practice session.
 The dashboard auto-refreshes every 10 seconds.
-The idea is to display the dashboard during the practice session.
-Then when the practice session ends, you can click the [disable] button (at the top) to stop the auto-refresh.
+The idea is to display the dashboard during the practice session, then when the practice session ends, you click the [disable] button (at the top) to stop the auto-refresh.

 Each horizontal row corresponds to one animal and displays, from left to right,